-It is hard to obtain actual numerical figures to support the notion that rideshare driving is safe, since the major rideshare companies are not completely open with their accident and driver statistics.
-However, there have been several reported accidents involving drivers of rideshare companies, some of which have even been fatal.
+It is hard to obtain actual numerical figures to support the notion that rideshare driving is safe, since the major rideshare companies are not completely transparent about their accident and driver statistics.
+However, there have been many reported accidents involving drivers of rideshare companies, some of which have even been fatal.

 Should I File My Lawsuit Against The Company Or Driver?

 There are several factors to consider when deciding if you should file a lawsuit against the rideshare company you used or the individual driver after being involved in a rideshare accident.
 Such questions include: was your driver properly insured?
 Was the driver logged into the rideshare company’s app, thereby “on the clock,” during the time of the accident?
 Does your driver have a clean driving record or do they have a history of negligent and reckless driving?
 This type of information would need to be gathered and assessed before deciding whom would be most appropriate to file a lawsuit against.
 It is also important to understand how Uber and Lyft Ridesharing Law in Florida works and what needs to be done in the unfortunate event of being in an accident.

 How Much Insurance Coverage Do Rideshare Companies Need To Carry To Protect Passengers Who Might Be Injured?

 Most of the larger rideshare companies carry a $1 million-dollar liability insurance policy to protect customers who may be involved in an accident while riding as a passenger using the rideshare service.
 Victims of a Rideshare accident must contact a Florida Rideshare Accident Attorney immediately.

 Does It Affect My Case If My Driver Was At Fault Or Not?